hashicorp/terraform-provider-aws/website/docs/r/directconnect_hosted_transit_virtual_interface_accepter.html.markdown

 ---
 subcategory: "Direct Connect"
 layout: "aws"
-page_title: "AWS: aws_dx_hosted_transit_virtual_interface_accepter"
+page_title: "AWS: aws_directconnect_hosted_transit_virtual_interface_accepter"
 description: |-
   Provides a resource to manage the accepter's side of a Direct Connect hosted transit virtual interface.
 ---

-# Resource: aws_dx_hosted_transit_virtual_interface_accepter
+# Resource: aws_directconnect_hosted_transit_virtual_interface_accepter

 Provides a resource to manage the accepter's side of a Direct Connect hosted transit virtual interface.
 This resource accepts ownership of a transit virtual interface created by another AWS account.

 -> **NOTE:** AWS allows a Direct Connect hosted transit virtual interface to be deleted from either the allocator's or accepter's side.
-However, Terraform only allows the Direct Connect hosted transit virtual interface to be deleted from the allocator's side by removing the corresponding `aws_dx_hosted_transit_virtual_interface` resource from your configuration.
-Removing a `aws_dx_hosted_transit_virtual_interface_accepter` resource from your configuration will remove it from your statefile and management, **but will not delete the Direct Connect virtual interface.**
+However, Terraform only allows the Direct Connect hosted transit virtual interface to be deleted from the allocator's side by removing the corresponding `aws_directconnect_hosted_transit_virtual_interface` resource from your configuration.
+Removing a `aws_directconnect_hosted_transit_virtual_interface_accepter` resource from your configuration will remove it from your statefile and management, **but will not delete the Direct Connect virtual interface.**

 ## Example Usage